ejohnson643/PythonTutorial/docs/1_Introduction/helloworld.rst

 ********************

 1. Use :py:func:`help` to read the documentation for :py:func:`print`.
-2. Select a notebook cell and hit ``esc`` to enter `Command Mode <https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html#Command-mode/>`_ (the left edge of the cell should turn blue).
+2. Select a notebook cell and hit ``esc`` to enter `Command Mode <https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html#Command-mode>`_ (the left edge of the cell should turn blue).
 Hit `h` on your keyboard to bring up the keyboard shortcuts!
 These are great shortcuts to improve your Jupyter experience.
-The opposite of command mode is `Edit Mode <https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html#Edit-mode/>`_ (the cell will have a green edge) and is where you can enter commands and run code.
+The opposite of command mode is `Edit Mode <https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html#Edit-mode>`_ (the cell will have a green edge) and is where you can enter commands and run code.
 3. Use Python to compute the result of dividing 42 by the sum of 3.1415 and 1.618.
-Also, square this result and print both to the screen.
+Also, square this result.
+Make sure to print everything!

 .. |cmd|     unicode:: U+2318 ..
 Mac Command Symbol